 It is favorable to let justice be administered.”
 The awful justice of a righteous war is to be administered.

 The female elements of Water Hex #48 and Earth Hex #47 speak of difficult times for the just and upright individuals.
 Things are difficult and the people are suffering.
 It is advised to help one another and to follow the intimations from fate.
 Necessity rules.
-Times like this cannot last forever, as the rest of the I Ching teaches us, as the wheel rises so it must fall, and in this case the fall is very hard indeed for those at the top of the wheel.
-In the beginning of the Age of Hrw or Ra Hoor Khut the plight of the life and women are the most crucial issues that need to be address.
-Diversity is an important aspect of the Grace referred to in the Fire Hex and must be respected.
-Ra Hoor Khut and the male principle of God the Father is the only law that matters, no matter what laws that humans make for themselves, and the punishment for breaking those laws is much more severe.
-As for women, since they are the body of Nuit and one half of entire universe and the only thing the Fire element cares about, they have to be not only protected, elevated and given their proper place as warriors of the Nu Aeon, but also avenged.
-The souls of millions of of tormented souls cry out to be avenged and there will be an answer to it.
-There is not saying how the vengeance will come, but it is here.
+Times like this cannot last forever, as the rest of the I Ching teaches us, as the wheel rises, so it must fall, and in this case, the fall is very hard indeed for those at the top of the wheel.
+In the beginning of the Age of Hrw (Horus) or Ra Hoor Khut the plight of the life and women are the most crucial issues that need to be addressed.
+Diversity is an important aspect of the Grace referred to in the Fire Hex, and must be respected.
+Ra Hoor Khut and the male, Yang, principle, is the only law that matters, no matter what laws that humans make for themselves, and the punishment for breaking those laws is much more severe.
+As for women, since they are earthly reflections of the body of Nuit and one half of entire universe, the only thing the Fire element cares about, they have to be not only protected, elevated and given their proper place as warriors of the Nu Aeon where they qualify, but also avenged.
+The souls of millions of of tormented souls cry out to be avenged in the historical record of humanity, as it is written in the doctrines of the old aeon religions, and there will be an answer to it.
+There is no telling how the vengeance will manifest, but it is here.
 Ra Hoor Khut is first a god of War and of Vengeance, so this card is especially important to him and may be addressed as such.

 The Scene: This card began as a dream of a tall black tower in the middle of the ocean.
 When I encountered m1thr0s and the Abrahadabra formula, as a Bhakti practitioner I had been coming to what one would presume was the very first stages of Bhakti, that of being in tune with nature everywhere one went – without having to actually enter wilderness.
 A before unimaginable peace permeated my existence.
-Then the thought dawned on me to destroy whatever was disrupting this world.
+This was the state of being in which the dream found me.
+In the dream, I was in the middle of the black ocean.
+The thought dawned on me to destroy whatever was disrupting this world.
 There was a man at the top of the tower that was not my proper ruler.
 I received a vision of the earth and came to the conclusion that whoever ruled this world was driving it towards ruin, and I needed it gone.